Establishment in 1953

 Other Topics

-In 2015, we were recognized for contributions to the development of the intellectual property rights system and received the Patent Commissioner's Commendation at the Intellectual Property Achievement Awards hosted by the Ministry of Economy, Trade and Industry.
+In 2015, we were honored with the Patent Commissioner’s Commendation at the Intellectual Property Achievement Awards hosted by the Ministry of Economy, Trade and Industry, in recognition of our contributions to the advancement of the intellectual property rights system.

-The proactive approach towards protecting and utilizing intellectual property was highly appreciated.
+Our proactive efforts in protecting and effectively utilizing intellectual property were highly acclaimed.

 ■ Regional Future-Leading Companies ■

-In 2018, Gifu Plastic Industry and RISUPACK were selected by the Ministry of Economy, Trade and Industry as " Regional Future-Leading Companies" with the expectation of driving the local economy.
+In 2018, Gifu Plastic Industry and RISUPACK were selected by the Ministry of Economy, Trade and Industry as Regional Future-Leading Companies, in recognition of their potential to drive regional economic growth.

-In 2019, in response to the challenging logistics crisis, we acquired Hashizume Transportation, a transport company operating in the Kanto region, in order to leverage its extensive delivery expertise and achieve precise and efficient distribution.
+In 2019, in response to the growing logistics crisis, we acquired Hashizume Transportation, a transport company operating in the Kanto region, to leverage its extensive delivery expertise and improve the precision and efficiency of our distribution operations.

 Year of 2013 - Present